AD-SDL/MADSci/madsci/madsci_event_manager/README.md

 python -m madsci.event_manager.event_server
 ```

 You should see a REST server started on the configured host and port.
+Navigate in your browser to the URL you configured (default: `http://localhost:8001`) to see if it's working.

 ## Client

-You can use the EventClient (`madsci.client.event_client.EventClient`) to log events to the event manager.
+You can use MADSci's `EventClient` (`madsci.client.event_client.EventClient`) in your python code to log events to the event manager.

 ```python
 from madsci.client.event_client import EventClient